garora/pact-net-core/README.md

-# pact-net-core
+# Pact.Net Core
-.Net Core version of pact
+This is .Net Core implementation of (Pact)[https://github.com/SEEK-Jobs/pact-net], a consumer-driven cotract library written in Ruby.